Repository Layout

 cd docfiles

-make html # Output in _build/html/
+sphinx-build -b html . _build/html # Output in _build/html/

 Examples (examples/)